JacquesCloete/Burgers-Vector-Calculator/README.md

 # Burgers-Vector-Calculator
 Program that computes (and plots) Burgers vectors of dislocations entirely from elastic strain and lattice rotation data.
-Designed and created by Jacques Cloete, with help from Felix Hofmann and Edmund Tarleton.
-This program is associated with the following paper:
+Designed and created by Jacques Cloete under supervision from Felix Hofmann and Edmund Tarleton.
+This is the supplementary program to the following paper:

 "Computation of Burgers Vectors from Elastic Strain and Lattice Rotation Data" Jacques Cloete, Felix Hofmann and Edmund Tarleton